 (By the way, I hate the world resolution.
 Here are things you’ve been doing wrong, so fix ’em.
 Blah!
 Instead, I like to use the word goals.
 Here are things I want to accomplish this year.
 Here’s how I plan on making it happen!)

 Look for something that encourages changing habits.

-While it seems like the all or nothing approach may be the only way to be successful in your journey, it’s likely not the best way to see long term results.
+While it seems like the all or nothing approach may be the only way to be successful in your journey, it’s likely not the best way to see long-term results.
 Instead of making all kinds of changes overnight, start by identifying areas where you could improve and make small adjustments.
 For instance, I decided that I would stop putting sugar in my coffee.
-I knew sugar was bad for me, so why would I want to start my day off with 2 teaspoons of it every morning?
+I knew sugar was wrong for me, so why would I want to start my day off with 2 teaspoons of it every morning?
 So ridiculous.
-The first couple of week were hard, but over time, it became the norm and I didn’t need to think twice about it.
-Consistency is key, and now I’m 4 years sugar free in my coffee!
+The first couple of week was hard, but over time, it became the norm, and I didn’t need to think twice about it.
+Consistency is critical, and now I’m 4 years sugar-free in my coffee!

 Find something that focuses on adding to your diet, instead of eliminating from it.

 It seems like every new program is about reducing something from your diet.
-Eating less carbs, reducing fat, eliminating sugar.
+Eating fewer carbs, reducing fat, eliminating sugar.
 While I believe that all of those things are beneficial and have their place under specific circumstances, I opted to add nutritious foods to my meals instead of going full force and eliminating all of the crap I should have been avoiding.
 I started by making sure I was getting veggies at every meal.
 That I had good lean protein several times a day.
-Overtime, I started to become more aware of how my good choices were affecting me positively, and I became addicted to the feeling of feeling good.
+Over time, I began to become more aware of how my good choices were affecting me positively, and I grew addicted to the feeling of feeling good.